Home

 2.

 In regard to your lack of attention, it will be necessary to train yourself to focus on what you are doing while you are doing it.
 The best and most simple Catholic technique to use here is to train yourself to say the Jesus Prayer constantly: Lord Jesus Christ, Son of God, have mercy on me.
 It may sound odd, but when you do anything while praying the Jesus Prayer “in the background,” the prayer will assist you in maintaining clear focus on whatever task you are doing.
 Two reasons can explain this.
-First, the prayer will protect your mind from wandering into extraneous and unnecessary distractions (especially thoughts of resentment and anger), and second, the prayer will help to keep thoughts of God in your mind and on your lips so that you will be gracefully attuned to the presence of God in your life.
+First, the prayer will protect your mind from wandering into extraneous and unnecessary distractions (especially thoughts of resentment and anger), and second, the prayer will help to keep thoughts of God in your mind, on your lips, and within your heart so that you will be continuously attuned to the presence of God in your life.
 Learning this process is not difficult; it just takes resolute determination and perseverance to stay with it, even though the beginning of the learning will be filled with inevitable lapses.

 Another technique for acquiring mental focus is called Autogenics.
 This technique requires some specialized self-training practices, but I have described it all very clearly on that webpage.